 On the subject of illusions, and without spoiling anything – you will absolutely believe the carpet can fly.
 In fact, it’s not an illusion, Disney has waved it’s magic and created a real flying carpet.
 You’ll see what we mean when the show opens.

-Disney’s ALADDIN gets to the Wales Millennium Centre from Thursday 7th December through to Sunday 14th January 2024.
+Disney’s ALADDIN is at the Wales Millennium Centre through to Sunday 14th January 2024.
 For more information go HERE.
 Incidentally, the performance lasts approximately 2 hours and 30 minutes including an interval.